 If you're like most parents, you'll likely get at least one stroller for your baby.
 With so many designs and types of strollers, however, how do you choose?
 Understand how to pick the best stroller for your baby and important stroller safety tips.

 When looking at strollers for your baby, consider:

 - Your family.
-If you have twins or an older child, you might consider getting a double stroller or a stroller with an attachment that allows your older child to stand or sit in the rear.
-If you're planning to use an attachment for your older child, be sure to read the manufacturer's weight guidelines.
+If you have an older child, you might want a double stroller or a stroller with an attachment for an older child.
+If you'll be using an attachment, read the manufacturer's weight guidelines.

 - Accessories.
-Do you want your baby's stroller to have certain features or accessories, such as a storage basket, rain cover, blanket, sun shade or cup holder?
-Often, accessories are sold separately.
+Do you want your baby's stroller to have a storage basket, rain cover, blanket, sun shade or cup holder?
 Some strollers aren't compatible with certain accessories.

 Also, most jogging strollers aren't designed to recline.
 As a result, they aren't appropriate for babies until about age 6 months.

-If you use a travel system that allows you to move your baby's car seat from your vehicle to a stroller base, you might be tempted to let your baby finish car naps in his or her car seat.
-Keep in mind, though, a car seat is designed to protect your child during travel — not to serve as a replacement crib in your home.
-Although it's essential to buckle your child into a car seat during travel, don't let your child sleep or relax in the car seat for long periods of time out of the car.
+If you use a travel system that allows you to move your baby's car seat from your vehicle to a stroller base, you might be tempted to let your baby finish car naps in the car seat.
+However, using car safety seats for sleep when not traveling can pose a risk to infants.
+Experts suggest not letting your child sleep or relax in the car seat for more than two hours.